anchpop/cowboy/readme.md

 - Implements common traits like `Clone`, `PartialEq`, `Hash`, etc.
 - Supports basic arithmetic operations
 - Unsafe methods for when you want to break the rules
+- `SHERIFF` for storing cowboys for later access.

 ## Quick Start